 Themed cruises are available and include comedy (with guests such as John Challis, Jeffrey Holland and Sue Hodge) or Gardening and Wildlife (with experts from the BBC including Andy Hamilton and Chris Baines.)

-If you’d rather just sit with your feet up and watch the world sail by your cabin, then go for it!
+Although if you’d rather just sit with your feet up and watch the world sail by your cabin, then feel free!

 Did you know?
 They are also one of the few lines to do overnight events and lunch events.
 This means you can get on-board and try the food, see the rooms and browse the facilities before committing yourself to a 14 night holiday aboard!

 We asked our cruise consultant lauren about the entertainment on board and she said: “ the ship does feature facilities that you would come to expect such as card rooms, casino and show lounge – just on a smaller scale!
 There is even an on board Spa for those long sea days!”
 You can read more about her adventures here.

 Each ship has at least two restaurants which includes The Waldorf Restaurant or the Kensington, as well as a buffet.
 Plus one of the best things about the buffet room is its panoramic ocean view!

 Food is served in two sittings, as you might expect on a traditional cruise, or you can visit the buffet as and when you feel.
 These sittings give you the chance to get to know your table mates, and make some real friends during the cruise!

 Did You Know? www.CRUISE.co.uk would recommend CMV’s full English breakfast, which is available all day from the buffet!
 We might have had it a few times when we were on-board…

 Afternoon tea is also available, and comes with a fine selection of sandwiches, cakes and teas.